 Open windows every so often to ventilate indoor air.
 Don't allow smoking inside and avoid using commercial air fresheners, which can contain unsafe fragrance chemicals.
-Toxic chemicals. such as flame retardants (see page 1), end up in house dust so keep dust levels low by using a vacuum with a HEPA filter and cleaning with a wet mop/rag or a microfiber cloth, all of which can trap dust without using harsh cleaning products.
+Toxic chemicals. such as flame retardants (see page 1), end up in house dust so keep dust levels low by using a vacuum with a HEPA filter and cleaning with a microfiber cloth, all of which can trap dust without using harsh cleaning products.